Secure Your TON Space

 I accidentally showed my Recovery Phrase to someone or entered it on a website.
 What should I do

-Once you create the new wallet, write down its Recovery Phrase (don’t share it with anyone!) and immediately transfer all the funds from your TON Space to the new wallet.
+Once you create the new wallet on the TON blockchain, write down its Recovery Phrase (don’t share it with anyone!) and immediately transfer all the funds from your TON Space to the new wallet.
 After doing so, you should remove the compromised TON Space from your Wallet app.
 You can do so via this instruction.

 After removing the compromised TON Space, you can create a new TON Space and transfer funds back to it.
 Your new TON Space will have a new Recovery Phrase and be completely separate and safe from the one you removed.